Post by Graveyardbride on Dec 22, 2013 7:13:06 GMT -5

 Perhaps this particular reading by Dickens was the most memorable because it was his last.
 Age had not been kind to Charles Dickens.
 Once a handsome young man with a thick head of lustrous hair, the passing years had turned him into a stooped, wrinkled, balding old geezer with a wispy, grey beard.

 By the spring of 1870, Dickens was not only elderly, but ill.
 Still, he refused to succumb to his infirmities and continued to entertain and correspond with friends.
 In fact, he was working diligently on a new serial, The Mystery of Edwin Drood.
-Six parts of the 12-part novel had been completed when Dickens suffered a paralytic stroke while having dinner the night of Wednesday, June 8, 1870.
+Six parts of the 12-part novel had been completed when Dickens suffered a paralytic stroke while having dinner the night of Wednesday, June 8, 1870, at Gad’s Hill Place, his country home near Rochester.
 He never regained consciousness and died the following day.